finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 npm install --save core-js
 ```

-Before we add configuration to use **Babel**, first, we need to define what browser that we want to support using [browserlist](https://browserl.ist/).
+Before we add configuration to using **Babel**, first, we need to define what browser that we want to support using [browserlist](https://browserl.ist/).

 Let's add the list of browser that we want to support in our `package.json`: